mahlberg-lab/corpora/README.md

 - [initial versions of ArTs files added 2019-01-16](https://github.com/birmingham-ccr/corpora/commit/1018b422c709b08cb5dbb3fc066dad8d15c0b3fd#diff-b90e831a9520a85b9e7620aa1fac6591) (as part of the ArTs expansion)

 Also note that the initial file for `gulliver` is found in the initial downloads for ChiLit above; the book was later moved to the ArTs corpus.

+The texts of the German “Deutsche Romane des 19.
+Jahrhunderts” (DE19) corpus originate from the [ELTeC-deu](https://distantreading.github.io/ELTeC/deu/index.html) collection.
+After a selection process aimed at ensuring that DE19 is comparable to the English 19C corpus in terms of size and gender balance, we converted the ELTeC XML files into plain text files, retaining chapter boundaries.
+Unlike the English corpora, in German texts, chapter titles are preceded by `###`, with a corresponding chapter segmentation rule added to `clictagger` to avoid making the tagger too language-specific.

 ## <a name="se:maintaining_repo"></a>Maintaining the corpora repository